 Pin Function Details PUL+ Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, each rising edge active; 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-The DM542T drive has no PUL- double pulse mode (pulse/pulse).
-For reliable response, pulse width should be longer than 2.5 $\mu$ s.
+The DM542T drive has PUL- PUL-no double pulse mode (pulse/pulse).
+For reliable response, pulse width should be lon than 2.5μs.
 Series connect resistors for current-limiting when +12V or +24V used (1K for +12V, 2k for +24V).
 The same as DIR and ENA signals.
-DIR+ DIRsignal : In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; The DM542T drive has no double pulse mode (pulse/pulse).
-4-5V when DIR-HIGH, 0-0.5V when DIR-LOW.
-Please note that rotation direction is also related to DIR- motor-drive wiring match.
+DIR signal:In single-pulse mode, this signal has low/high voltage levels, repDIR+directions of motor rotation; The DM542T drive has no double pulse mode (pulse when DIR-HIGH, 0-0.5V when DIR-LOW.
+Please note that rotation direction is DIR- motor-drive wiring match.
 Exchanging the connection of two wires for a coil to the drive will reverse motor direction.
 ENA+ Enablesignal: This signal is used for enabling/disabling the drive.
 High level (NPN control signal, PNP and Differential control signals are on the contrary, namely Low level for ENA- enabling.) for enabling the drive and low level for disabling the drive.
 Usually left UNCONNECTED (ENABLED).